geertjanw/cake/README.md

   free.

-**Custom, because no convention covers it.** There is no semantic convention for a birthday-cake domain, so all of the *business* attributes and metrics are necessarily bespoke:
+**Custom, because no convention covers it.** There is no semantic convention for a birthday-cake domain, so all of the *business* attributes and metrics are necessarily custom:
 `party.age`, `party.outcome`, `cake.flavor`, `cake.candles`, `invitation.status`,
 `invitation.recipient.domain`, `parties.planned`, `cakes.baked`, `oven.failures`,
 `bake.duration`, and the rest.
-They follow the convention *style* (dotted namespaces, low cardinality, and PII kept off spans, which is why only `invitation.recipient.domain` is recorded, never the full address) but they are not standardized names.
-A couple of the metric names (`cakes.baked`, `candles.lit`) also bend OpenTelemetry's metric-naming guidance, which prefers a `namespace.noun` shape over a pluralized past-tense verb.
+- They follow the convention *style* (dotted namespaces, low cardinality, and PII kept off spans, which is why only `invitation.recipient.domain` is recorded, never the full address) but they are not standardized names.
+- A couple of the metric
+names (`cakes.baked`, `candles.lit`) also bend OpenTelemetry's metric-naming guidance, which prefers a `namespace.noun` shape over a pluralized past-tense verb.